 Theater productions and classical musical ensembles also make up the soundtrack of a Seattle winter.
 Broadway musicals at the Paramount Theatre are often the toast of the town, and the elegant Benaroya Hall is home to the Seattle Symphony.

 The 5th Avenue Theater is also a top spot to catch a theatrical production, including holiday-themed shows in winter.

 9. Go on a Hike or Go for a Run

 The stunning Pacific Northwest environment surrounding Seattle doesn't go dormant in winter.
 Instead, the mossy landscapes and mountains offer new shades of scenery to explore.
 Surrounding the city, some of the best hiking trails near Seattle provide a great way to stay active in winter.

 Several Seattle running events in winter also encourage training on the pavement.
 Most notably, the Seattle Marathon takes place on the Sunday after Thanksgiving.
-This international event draws thousands of runners to the Emerald City with a route that ends on the 35-yard line in Memorial Stadium.
+This international event draws thousands of runners to the Emerald City with a route that ends on the 35-yard line in the University of Washington's Husky Stadium.

 10. Spend the Day (or Evening) at the Woodland Park Zoo

-For the real cold and damp days of Seattle, visitors can see much of the zoo while staying indoors.
+On the real cold and damp days of Seattle, you can see much of the zoo while staying indoors.
 The facility even provides a rainy-day map if the occasion arises.
-The Tropical Rain Forest exhibit, ironically, is an excellent place to stay dry while espying animals like toucans, monkeys, and anacondas.
+Ironically, the tropical rainforest exhibit is an excellent place to stay dry while seeing animals like toucans, monkeys, and anacondas.